 Curriculum & Services

-Our curriculum will meet the unique social and emotional needs of children who have experienced trauma.
+Our curriculum meets the unique social and emotional needs of children who have experienced trauma.

 Students experiencing trauma often display specific characteristics that can be separated into three main categories: emotion and behavioral self-regulation, social skills, and cognitive functioning.
 All of these characteristics impact educational outcomes.

-To meet the academic needs of children who have experienced trauma, Hope Academy will utilize a 10:1 student-to-teacher ratio.
-These small class sizes will provide the support and individualized attention each student needs to succeed.
+To meet the academic needs of children who have experienced trauma, Hope Academy utilizes a 10:1 student-to-teacher ratio.
+These small class sizes provide the support and individualized attention each student needs to succeed.

-- Each classroom will include one teacher and two paraprofessionals
+- Each classroom includes one teacher and two paraprofessionals

 - Principles of Understanding by Design